The many benefits of a smart thermostat

 Why should I get a smart thermostat?

-According to WalletHub, monthly natural gas heating costs can reach as high as $88 in some states .
+According to WalletHub, the average U.S. family spends at least $2,000 per year on utilities, with heating and cooling of spaces alone accounting for more than half the bill .
 If you live in a part of the country known for frigid winter temperatures, you can expect to pay a decent amount for heating.
 And if the season is worse than what forecasters predict, heating costs will go up even more.

 A smart thermostat helps because the device is able to learn your preferences and adjust accordingly.
 This means that if you turn down the heat before you leave during the day, the thermostat will pick up on your habit.
 If no one will be home until the late afternoon, why waste heat?